Ocean Sleeper

-Ocean Sleeper is an Australian metalcore band based out of Gippsland, Victoria first established in 2016.
+Ocean Sleeper are an Australian metalcore band based out of Gippsland, Victoria, established in 2016.
+Their second studio album Peace When I'm Dead peaked within the ARIA Chart top ten.

 History

-The band was first established in 2016 and they hail from the rural Gippsland region in southeastern Australia.
-Ocean Sleeper was formed with lead vocalist and frontman Karl Spiessl, guitarist and backing vocals Ionei Heckenberg, guitarist Stan Liagourdis, and drummer Jarred Robson, and the quartet quickly made a mark with their debut, Breaking Free.
-In early 2017, they released their debut EP titled "Six Feet Down" but beforehand during their foundation year, they released a song and music video for "Smokin' and Drinkin'" which appeared on the EP.
-According to the reviews, Ocean Sleeper made a tremendous statement.
-In that brief time, Ocean Sleeper released a music video for "Six Feet Down" and shared a stage with Columbus, The Brave, The Getaway Plan, and Belle Haven all the while touring with fellow Australian bands For All Eternity and Of Divinity.
-In the later part of 2017, Ocean Sleeper dropped another single titled "Worthless*No Purpose".
-In the Autumn of 2018, Ocean Sleeper joined Justice for the Damned as opening acts on tour through Australia with Killswitch Engage as the headliners.
+The band was established in 2016 and they hail from the Gippsland region in southeastern Australia.
+Ocean Sleeper was formed with lead vocalist and frontman Karl Spiessl, guitarist and backing vocalist Ionei Heckenberg, guitarist Stan Liagourdis and drummer Jarred Robson.
+The quartet's first song, "Breaking Free", was included on their debut EP Six Feet Down, released in early 2017.
+Six Feet Down received positive reviews.

-After the tour, the band dropped yet another song titled "Save Me" as well as a video while engaging in a tour they headlined in Australia while supported by the Vita Music Group.
-In February and March of 2019, Ocean Sleeper became the supporting act for a tour co-headlined by The Getaway Plan and Dream On Dreamer.
-In the Summer of 2019, Ocean Sleeper dropped another single titled "Hate Me Like You Mean It".
-So far, Ocean Sleeper left a carbon footprint, recorded in the United States with legendary producer, Kris Crummett, and as 2019 was concluding, they dropped their first album titled "Don't Leave Me This Way" and releasing a music video to "Killing Me".
-In February 2020, shortly before the Pandemic hit, Ocean Sleeper supported Atreyu on tour in Australia.
-Shortly after the COVID lockdowns in 2021, Ocean Sleeper dropped their next single titled "Forever Sinking" which was in response to what was happening in the world.
-The theme to the song is quite dark.
-The song outlines the mindset of an already damaged soul trying to function in the day to day world as it was during COVID.
+In 2018, Ocean Sleeper joined Justice for the Damned as opening acts on tour through Australia with Killswitch Engage as the headliners.
+After the tour, the band released the song "Save Me" as well as its accompanying video before embarking on a headline tour of Australia supported by the Vita Music Group.

+In February and March of 2019, Ocean Sleeper were the supporting act for a tour co-headlined by The Getaway Plan and Dream On Dreamer.
+In June 2019, Ocean Sleeper released the single "Hate Me Like You Mean It".
+Ocean Sleeper recorded in the United States with producer Kris Crummett, and as 2019 was concluding, they issued their first album, Don't Leave Me This Way, and released a music video for "Killing Me".

+In February 2020, Ocean Sleeper supported Atreyu on tour in Australia.
+In 2021, Ocean Sleeper released the single "Forever Sinking".
+The song outlines the mindset of a person with mental health struggles trying to function in the day-to-day world as it was during COVID-19 pandemic.